Utah group invests $100 million more in Santa Rosa wine company before IPO

 In February, Vintage said it planned an IPO of nearly $700 million and the company’s stock would trade on the Nasdaq market and carry the ticker symbol VWE.

-Pat Roney, chief executive officer of Vintage Wine Estates, said tapping stock market investors would allow the company to gather $1 billion to spend on potential acquisitions.
+Pat Roney, CEO of Vintage Wine Estates, said tapping stock market investors would allow the company to gather $1 billion to spend on potential acquisitions.

 You can reach Staff Writer Bill Swindell at 707-521-5223 or bill.swindell@pressdemocrat.com.